floatyHorizonOfficial/Kydoimos/README.md

 # Kydoimos
-A programming language which is tedious to use
+A programming language which is tedious to use, not intended for practical things.

 ## How to Use
 ### Requirements